egonbeermat/RemoteDisplay/README.md

 ## Known issues

-- Occasionally suffers from dropped packets over Serial
+- Occasionally suffers from small number of dropped packets over SerialUSB

 ## Using the examples